soxueren/atsd/installation/aws-emr-s3.md

 ### Enable Consistent S3 View

-For long-running production clusters, consider enabling EMR [Consistent View](http://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan-consistent-view.html) for S3 which identifies inconsistencies between object listings returned by S3 and their metadata and attempts to resolve such inconsistencies using retries with expotential timeouts.
-When this option is enabled, the medatada from HBase files is stored in a [DynamoDB table](http://docs.aws.amazon.com/emr/latest/ManagementGuide/emrfs-metadata.html).
+For long-running production clusters, enable [EMR Consistent View](http://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan-consistent-view.html) which identifies inconsistencies in S3 object listings and resolves them using retries with expotential timeouts.
+When this option is enabled, the HBase medatada is also stored in a [DynamoDB](http://docs.aws.amazon.com/emr/latest/ManagementGuide/emrfs-metadata.html) table.

-The consistensy checks are enabled by adding the `Consistent` setting to the launch command.
+The checks are enabled by adding the `Consistent` setting to the launch command.

 ```ls
 --emrfs Consistent=true,Args=[fs.s3.consistent.metadata.tableName=EmrFSMetadata]   \